How to Increase the ROI of Your Dental PPC Campaign

 by Tyson Downs

 Pay-per-click (PPC) advertising is an awesome way for dentists to generate new business online.
 It can also deliver a very high return-on-investment (ROI) — provided you do it right.
 Organic search engine optimization is important, but it can only get you so far.
 If you want to grow your practice, you can’t neglect PPC for dentists, it is one of most effective dental marketing strategies you can do.

-One study found that when people are searching for a product or service, PPC ads grab nearly two-thirds of all clicks on Google’s search engine results page.
+One study found that when people are searching for a product or service, PPC ads grab nearly two-thirds of all clicks on Google’s search engine results.
 That’s impressive, but there’s more to Google Ads than just increasing your clicks.

 Listen to this blog post:

 Why You Should Be Using Dental PPC with Google Ads

 I always tell my clients that an effective marketing plan is a diverse marketing plan.
 That’s because your target audience is diverse.
 If you want to reach them, you need to be where they are most likely to find you.

-For that reason, I fully believe that every business owner should test Google Ads for their dental PPC campaigns.
+For that reason, I fully believe that every business owner should test Google Ads as part of their online dental marketing.

 If you are completely new to online marketing, you may not know what Google Ads is.
 Google Ads is an advertising program from Google that allows a business owner to get on the first page of Google through ad buys.
 That’s something that can be very difficult to do through SEO particularly if your website is new and doesn’t get much traffic.

 Google Ads is focused on keywords.
 When someone searches for the keywords you bid on, your ad will appear at the top of the list of search results.
 You’ll benefit when somebody clicks on your ad and visits your website, and then calls you or makes an appointment online.

 Google Ads cost money.
-As a result, many dental practice owners wonder whether Google Ads is effective, and if the results they get will be good enough to justify the money they spend.
+As a result, many dental practice owners wonder whether Google Ads are effective and if the results they get will be good enough to justify the money they spend.